-The “Taskforce on Knowledge Cumulation” was initiated and inaugurated on 10 September 2021 With the aim to institutionalise the growing interest in knowledge cumulation within the ESG community.
-It is currently convened by Jens Newig and Michael Rose from Leuphana University Lüneburg.
-At the inaugural meeting, participants discussed problem diagnoses and agreed that ESG research (and much of environmental governance research more broadly) is not yet tapping the potential of knowledge cumulation.
-For example, it was recognized that our research field is driven by case studies, but there is little synthesis.
+With the aim to institutionalise the growing interest in knowledge cumulation within the ESG community, the “Task Force on Knowledge Cumulation” was initiated and inaugurated on 10 September 2021 and is currently convened by Jens Newig and Michael Rose from Leuphana University Lüneburg.
+At the inaugural meeting, participants discussed problem diagnoses and agreed that ESG research (and much of environmental governance research more broady) is not yet tapping the potential of knowledge cumulation.
+For example, it was recognised that our research field is driven by case studies, but there is little synthesis.
 The meeting closed by discussing pathways towards a stronger ethos – and practice – of knowledge cumulation.
 In the task force, we strive to develop and implement at least some of these pathways.

 New members are welcome and are kindly asked to register here.